SAMMISolutions/docs/doc_posts/_triggers/twitch.md

 <hr>

 ##### Host
 Listens to all host events in your stream.
+Twitch does not send alerts for host events with less than three viewers.

 | Condition | Explanation |
 |-------|--------|